 I especially love vegan pasta fazool or pasta e fasule, as it's also called, in the winter, when the temperatures dip and there's nothing better than getting your palms around a hot bowl of vegan soup.

-There's so much to love here, with the creamy, buttery beans, the al dente pasta, the aromatic rosemary, the sweet-tangy plum tomatoes, the spicy garlic and red pepper flakes, and all of the flavor from a soffrito of carrots, celery and onions.
+There's so much to love here, with the creamy, buttery beans, the al dente pasta, the aromatic rosemary, the sweet-tangy plum tomatoes, the spicy garlic and red pepper flakes, and all of the flavor from a sofrito of carrots, celery and onions.

 - White beans.
 You can use canned beans or cook them from scratch, but you want them tender when you add them to the pasta fagioli soup.
 Cannellini beans, navy beans and great northern beans will all work for this recipe.